Intraoperative Neurophysiology Monitoring Fellowship

 - Well prepared for and strongly encouraged to pursue a formal board certification in the IONM specialty (American Board of Clinical Neurophysiology – IONM track)

 Candidates must be board-eligible in Neurology, have completed residency in good standing prior to the start of the fellowship, and have a solid background in clinical neurophysiology.
+Fellowship training in Clinical Neurophysiology is preferred, but not required.

 The IONM Fellowship Curriculum is designed as a stand-alone one-year fellowship and is structured in three parts: